-The siding repair experts at Neighborhood Painting can provide you a custom estimate that fits your needs, your timeline, and your budget.
+Neighborhood Painting can provide you a custom estimate that fits your needs, your timeline, and your budget.
 All of our work is completed in-house by our knowledgeable, experienced staff.
 We use no subcontractors for our siding repair company’s work in Shawnee and surrounding areas.
 We operate by a time-tested project management process that keeps our clients informed every step of the way.
-This has earned us a reputation as one of Kansas City’s best siding repair companies, and we’re proud to hold that title.

 Read on to learn how we can help you with your siding repair and replacement needs:

-When it comes to making updates and repairs to your home, siding probably isn’t the first thing that comes to mind and you’re probably not in a hurry to find the best siding repair companies in your area.
+When it comes to making updates and repairs to your home, siding probably isn’t the first thing that comes to mind.
 After all, it’s not as fun as remodeling your bathroom, painting the living room or even landscaping with beautiful flowers and shrubs.
 But, did you know siding is one of the most important features of your home — for both its look and function?

 Siding serves a very practical purpose by sealing your home.
 It protects from sun, rain, temperature, insects and anything else that tries to enter your home.
 It’s important to keep it in good working order to make sure these things stay outside where they belong.